-Lack of Tax Treaties
+Lack of tax treaties

-As a Cayman Islands fund will not be claiming access itself to a tax treaty, Action 6 is not directly relevant to it.
-However, a Cayman Islands fund can be set up in a variety of different legal forms, either as legally transparent or opaque, which facilitate cross-border fund structures, whereby either the fund investors may rely on their own treaty or through investment entities that may be able to rely on their own treaty.
+As a Cayman Islands fund or local asset holding company will not be claiming access itself to a tax treaty, Action 6 is not directly relevant to it.
+However, a Cayman Islands fund or local asset holding company can be set up in a variety of different legal forms, either as legally transparent or opaque, which facilitate cross-border fund structures, whereby either the fund investors or the fund itself (in respect of a local asset holding company) may rely on their own treaty or through investment entities that may be able to rely on their own treaty.

-Economic Substance
+Economic substance

 In response to the BEPS standards on geographically mobile activities, on 27 December 2018, the Cayman Islands published The International Tax Co-operation (Economic Substance) Act (As Revised) and The International Tax Co-operation (Economic Substance) (Prescribed Date) Regulations (As Revised) (together, the "Initial Act").
 The Initial Act was amended by several amendment regulations, which were subsequently consolidated into the International Tax Co-operation (Economic Substance) Act (As Revised) (the "Economic Substance Act").
-The Economic Substance Act is supplemented by the issuance of the related Guidance on Economic Substance for Geographically Mobile Activities, version 3.0 of which was issued on 13 July 2020.
+The Economic Substance Act is supplemented by the issuance of the related Guidance on Economic Substance for Geographically Mobile Activities.